Kings Gap Environmental Education Center

-Kings Gap Environmental Education Center is a 1454 acre Pennsylvania state park in Cooke, Dickinson and Penn Townships, Cumberland County, Pennsylvania, in the United States.
-The Commonwealth of Pennsylvania acquired the land in 1973, from the C. H. Masland and Son Carpet Company.
+Kings Gap Environmental Education Center is a 1454 acre Pennsylvania state park in Cooke, Dickinson, and Penn Townships, Cumberland County, Pennsylvania, in the United States.
+The Commonwealth of Pennsylvania acquired the land in 1973 from the C. H. Masland and Son Carpet Company.
 Kings Gap Environmental Education Center is 2.5 mi from Pennsylvania Route 233 on South Mountain.

 History

-Human influence on South Mountain, 1750-1900
+Human influence on South Mountain, 1750–1900

-The origin of the name "Kings Gap" is not known, although it is believed to date back to early settlers in this region.
-The forests of Kings Gap reflect the influence of the charcoaling industry that began in the 1700s and persisted through the late 1800s.
+The origin of the name "Kings Gap" is unknown, although it is believed to date to early settlers in this region.
+The forests of Kings Gap reflect the influence of the charcoal industry that began in the 1700s and persisted through the late 1800s.
 Before the discovery of coal, charcoal fueled the iron furnaces located nearby.
-Some furnaces were as close as Huntsdale, one mile to the southwest of the entrance to Kings Gap.
-Iron furnaces required tremendous amounts of charcoal as fuel.
-In 1786, an average furnace consumed in one day the charcoal produced from one acre of forest.
-The forests of South Mountain were clearcut on a 20 - 25-year cycle to satisfy the unquenchable thirst for charcoal by nine iron furnaces located in the Kings Gap area.
+Some furnaces were as close as Huntsdale, one mile southwest of the entrance to Kings Gap.
+Iron furnaces require tremendous amounts of charcoal as fuel.
+In 1786, an average furnace consumed the charcoal produced from one acre of forest in a single day.
+The forests of South Mountain were cleared on a 20–25-year cycle to satisfy the need for charcoal by nine iron furnaces in the Kings Gap area.
 A relatively young forest now exists as a result of these repeated cuttings.

-The process of making charcoal demanded great skill and vast quantities of trees.
+The process of making charcoal demanded great skills and vast quantities of trees.
 During winter months, wood was cut and stacked.
-When colliers selected a site for the hearth, they stacked the wood into a conical shape by standing the sticks on end around a central chimney.
+When colliers selected a site for the hearth, they stacked the wood into a conical shape by standing the sticks at the end around a central chimney.
 The dangerous job of firing and tending these hearths belonged to the collier and one or two helpers.
 These men usually managed as many as eight or nine hearths at one time.
-To keep the fires smoldering, fires were carefully controlled 24 hours a day for ten days to two weeks -the time needed to produce the charred wood or charcoal.
+To keep the fires smoldering, fires were carefully controlled 24 hours a day for ten days to two weeks; the time needed to produce the charred wood or charcoal.

-The colliers lived in crude huts placed near the group of hearths being "coaled."
-Because of these rough living conditions, charcoaling took place during the milder seasons of the year.
-After the collier determined that the wood was ready, he extinguished the fires and raked the charcoal into piles.
-He then loaded the charcoal onto wagons and took it to the furnaces.
-The discovery of hotter-burning coal eliminated the demand for charcoal and the industry disappeared completely by the end of the 19th century.
+The individuals involved in colliery work resided in basic huts situated close to the set of hearths used for charcoal production.
+Due to the modest accommodations, the process of charcoaling was typically undertaken during the milder seasons.
+Once the collier deemed the wood sufficiently processed, the fires were extinguished, and the resulting charcoal was carefully accumulated.
+The collier would then load the charcoal onto wagons and transport it to the furnaces.
+However, the discovery of coal with higher combustion properties eventually rendered charcoal obsolete, leading to the decline of this industry by the conclusion of the 19th century.

 The remains of these hearth sites are visible throughout Kings Gap.
-Flat, dry spots about 30 – 50 feet in diameter remain fairly free of vegetation revealing the location of a former charcoal hearth.
+Flat, dry spots about 30–50 feet in diameter remain fairly free of vegetation revealing the location of a former charcoal hearth.
 Look for pieces of charcoal that sometimes can be found among the forest litter.